material-motion/material-motion/primitives.md

 ---

-The following primitives are more structural in nature than the delta primitives described above.
+The following primitives are more structural in nature than the primitives described above.

 ## Timeline